dirkrombauts/DirkRombautsPicklesPro.github.io/_posts/2016-02-23-flowing-specification-or-vegetable-salad.markdown

 ## What's in a Name?

 Shakespeare famously has Juliet ask "[what's in a name?](https://en.wikipedia.org/wiki/A_rose_by_any_other_name_would_smell_as_sweet)": Romeo is perfect except for the name Montague.
-I think that Cucumber is one of the best things to happen to software development in the last decade, but the name SpecFlow fits much better.
+I think that Cucumber is one of the best things to happen to software development in the last decade, but the name SpecFlow is a much better fit.